Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Add any software of skills
+- Include any relevant software or language skills

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained by volunteering or through internships
+- List any relevant experience you’ve gained through volunteer work or through internships

-- You should highlight any achievements or responsibilities you fulfilled during these roles.
+- Highlight any accomplishments or responsibilities you had in these positions.

 References: